amonroe1118/cds490/README.md

 Methods:
-With R Studio, I imported the data in the form of .csv files.
+With the help of R Studio, I imported the data in the form of .csv files.
+I got the data from online census surveys in a format that can interact with in the R studio program.
-Using ggplot2 and facet wrapping, I created several plots to compare the population of Black people against the total population of each county, as well other factors like median income per county.
+I used functions inside R studio to create multiple graphs to compare the population of Black people against the total population of each county.

 Hypothesis: